anarchitech/muforth-anarchitech/mu/target/8051/silabs/efm8/applications/README.md

 Remember, our goal here was *not* to get a forth kernel/system onto the 8051; it's a lousy target for that.
-But it *is*, like HCS08, a fine target for an *interactive assembler*. daf has strived to keep the mnemonics true to the MCS-51 instruction set and (and the EFM8BB1 extensions,) but as this *is* a forth based system, remember you're in RPN mode.
+But it *is*, like HCS08, a fine target for an *interactive assembler*. daf has strived to keep the mnemonics true to the MCS-51 instruction set (and the EFM8BB1 extensions,) but as this *is* a forth based system, remember you're in RPN mode.
 Take a look at the code for examples.

 Everything else is held on the host side and simply provides the UI and formats the data.
-You don't *need* to run use this example, but it might help while you get your head around the architecture.
+You don't *need* to use this example, but it might help while you get your head around the architecture.
 We use a version of it flashed to the target to aid in interactive development (and we also just write and flash test words on the fly.)
 Forth is highly extensible and you'll figure out